Memory Commands

 Find Contradictions

-kernle -a <agent> belief contradictions STATEMENT [--limit LIMIT]
+kernle -s <stack> belief contradictions STATEMENT [--limit LIMIT]

 View History